 If your original plan was to obtain housing before COVID-19, you may want to follow that plan.
 If you do not live within a feasible driving distance from the college, you should strongly consider moving closer to campus.
 If you are within driving distance from the College, you may want to stay home and come in on the days that are mandatory.
 This is a choice each student will need to make.

-PCOM on-campus housing will not be available during the 2020-2021 academic year.
+PCOM on-campus housing will be available for Philadelphia students starting during the summer 2021 term.

-In the event that a student is exposed to and/or contracts COVID19, the first course of action must be to contact Student Affairs, and copy the course director.
+In the event that a student is exposed to and/or contracts COVID-19, the first course of action must be to contact email@example.com and copy the Student Affairs Office at your campus as well as the course director.

 The Office of Student Affairs will work with your academic department to address identified concerns and coordinate a response that is tailored to the needs of the individual student.